KLab-UT/CatPop/README.md

 There is also a random number generator to ensure the accuracy of your data.

-Authors: Reagan McKee, Baylee Christensen, Dante Celani, Candice Johnson
+Authors: Reagan McKee, Baylee Christensen, Dante Celani, Candice Johnson in collaboration with Klab at Utah Tech University

 # Contents
 * Program Requirements